Unik69420/Recipe-App/README.md

 # Recipe App

-A simple web app built with **HTML**, **CSS**, and **JavaScript** that fetches recipe data from an API.
+A simple web app built with **HTML**, **CSS**, and **JavaScript** that fetches recipe data from an open API.
 Users can search for recipes and view a picture of the food, its ingredients, and the full recipe when the "Show Recipe" button is clicked.

 ## Features